isabella232/data-workbench.en-1/help/home/c-adobe-data-workbench-dashboard/c-dashboards/c-other-dashboard-functions.md

 ---
 description: Special functions include sharing, exporting, and deleting dashboards and are performed from the details panel of a selected dashboard.
-seo-description: Special functions include sharing, exporting, and deleting dashboards and are performed from the details panel of a selected dashboard.
-seo-title: Other Dashboard Functions
 solution: Analytics
 title: Other Dashboard Functions
 topic: Data workbench